redis/redis-doc/docs/manual/programmability/eval-intro.md

 ## Script parameterization

 It is possible, although highly ill-advised, to have the application dynamically generate script source code per its needs.
-For example, the application could send these two entirely different, but in the same time perfectly identical scripts:
+For example, the application could send these two entirely different, but at the same time perfectly identical scripts:

 ```
 redis> EVAL "return 'Hello'" 0